Using Dash and Azure OpenAI to build a GPT-powered web app assistant#

 Before sketching the web app, you must create an accessible CSS file.

 Go to the Application menu > Global Shared Code > Static web resources.
-Inside the local-static

-create a file named: loading-state.css
+Create a file named loading-state.css

-with the content shown in
+directory, with the content shown in

-Code 4.
-As shown in the next section, this code will help displaying
+As shown in the next section, this code will help display an indicator when you query the model.

 *[data-dash-is-loading="true"]{